 Finally, collaboration may become more popular simply because smaller companies have more choices when it comes to financing – VC, private equity investment, mezzanine funding, follow-on rounds from current venture investors, IPOs, partnerships with global pharma companies, or even regional commercialization deals.
 With the right asset and a host of financing options, smaller companies suddenly have a lot more say in what type of deal they’ll accept.

 A Partnering Place to support flexible deals

 Ultimately, what companies really need is flexibility.
 Different circumstances require different solutions.
-Sometimes, acquisition is most appropriate, for example for an asset of important strategic value or to support depleted pipelines.
-However, according to Deloitte, mid- to large scale M&A’s are rarely an R&D investment which adds value in the long-term.
+Sometimes, an acquisition is most appropriate, for example for an asset of important strategic value or to support depleted pipelines.
+However, according to Deloitte, mid- to large scale, M&A’s are rarely an R&D investment which adds value in the long-term.
 They’re organizationally disruptive and command a price premium.
 Instead, companies should look to license or partner for assets early.
 The deal structures are usually more favorable with reduced upfront fees and downstream fees based on commercial success.

 Whatever the deal type, to win the right deals faster, life science companies need a place to track opportunities.
 Business developers collaborate more effectively when all of their partnering intelligence, including scouting, deals, and alliances, is centralized.
 Inova’s software includes best practice workflows and provides support for evaluations, ensuring that opportunities are efficiently, but thoroughly vetted before a decision is made.
 For deals that are successfully signed, partnering places include full alliance management, including tracking obligations triggered by date or milestone.